Brown bread is one of Ireland's greatest traditional exports. Here's the best recipe on how to bake the perfect loaf.

 • 2 cups buttermilk or sour milk

-Mix the whole wheat flour throughly with the white flour.
+Mix the whole wheat flour thoroughly with the white flour.
 Rub the butter into the flour.
 Add the salt, and soda.

 Knead the dough into a ball in the mixing bowl with your floured hands.